wp-plugins/adblock-notify-by-bweb/README.txt

 == Upgrade Notice ==
+= 1.3 =
+* If you use beta option to generate random slectors, don't forget to flush files after plugin update!

 = 1.2 =
 * Please deactivate then reactivate before using.
 * Update the main option settings.